TheJokerVise/exercise1/README.md

 To run this project locally, follow these steps:

-1. unzip of project from folder named ....
+1. unzip of project from folder named nidek-photo-album
 2. Install dependencies

    bash